prinshul/WBC-Classification-UDA/README.md

 White Blood Cells Classification using Unsupervised Domain Adaptation

 Python 3.6
-Tensorflow 1.14.0,
+Tensorflow 1.14.0
+Nvidia cuda 10.1

-Train a Variational Auto-Encoder using Source domain (code in the file TrainVAE.py) Perform Unsupervised Domain Adaptation on the Target domain (code in the file TrainVAE.py)
+Train a Variational Auto-Encoder using Source domain (code in the file TrainVAE.py) Perform Unsupervised Domain Adaptation on the Target domain (code in the file Latent Search.py)